Luis Garcia Player Props: Nationals vs. Braves

 Luis Garcia At The Plate

-- Garcia has eight doubles, a triple, five home runs and 13 walks while batting .271.
+- Garcia is batting .275 with eight doubles, a triple, five home runs and 13 walks.

+- Among the qualified hitters in baseball, his batting average ranks 44th, his on-base percentage ranks 118th, and he is 117th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.